S3lk1rk/SpoonsV2/README.md

 # SpoonsV2
-Matthew Selkirk's Coursework for FEWD please 🐻 bear with, the initial load ⏰ time for the application may be lengthy due to the nature of single page applications loading everything at once.
+Matthew Selkirk's Coursework for FEWD please 🐻 bear with, the initial load ⏰ time for the application may be lengthy due to the nature of single page applications loading everything at once. a hosted version of the application can be found at [Matthews Heroku app](https://google.com/)

-## Purpose of the application
+## 🧬 Purpose of the application
 The purpose of the application was to create a responsive, single-page cookery application.
 Which is expected to use JavaScript and React to create the interface.
 The basic requirements for the application were that it should allow users to